emilyriehl/yoneda/src/simplicial-hott/8-covariant.md

    	:= (∑ (v : C y), dhom A x y f C u v)
 ```

-We also have types of dependent composition witnesses over a base composition witness.
+There is also a type of dependent commutative triangles over a base commutative triangle.

 ```rzk
 #def dhom2